rleyton/westleague/results/provisional/2022-23/1/README.md

 # Notes

-These are early provisional results, showing individual results.
+These are very early provisional results, showing individual results.

+Apologies for the longer than expected delay in publishing.

 # Known issues